Lynn Jenkins Cries for a Great White Hope

 If you squint hard enough, it could mean nothing more than holding out for a great hero to ride in and save the day.
 However, appropriating the image of heroism and purity and permanently attaching them to the color white is bound to set people on edge.
 When it comes to politics in America, it’s painfully obvious that such an image is closely tied to the racism that runs rampant in this country.
 Such racism’s origins are partly religious in nature, but secular circles are no less guilty when all things are considered.

-However, if your problems are merely budgetary in nature, click the button to apply for a fax payday loan now.
+However, if your problems are merely budgetary in nature, click the button to request a fax payday loan now.

 Does she think it’s OK because Glenn Beck paved the way?